utdata/rwdir/docs/03-import.md

 - Learn how to import CSV files.
 - Introduce the Data Frame/Tibble.

-We will do this through working with well drilling reports from the Texas Water Development board.
-We'll pull reports from counties in the Austin MSA and be able to see the kinds of wells dug, where they are and the pace of drilling.
+We will do this through working with School Ratings data from the Texas Education Agency (the same data we used with the Sheets lesson.)
+We'll download the data again.

 ## Data types